Rcomian/bunyan-rotating-file-stream/README.md

 ## Recent changes

+### 2.0.6 Security and bundle fixing

+Bumping to semver v7.5.4 & fixing a missing `var` statement.
+Adding node v20 to test suite.

+### 2.0.5 Reducing Bundle size

+Integrating changes from Kevin Brown to reduce the package's bundle size.

 ### 2.0.4 Security

 Security patches from dependabot
 Making bunyan a peer dependencies
 Some code tidy
+Slightly updated Contribution.md which was previously untouched from Trent's version

 ### 2.0.3 Security